 If you’ve bought or sold a home in the last year or two in the city of Portland, or if you’ve just cruised real estate listings online for fun (I know—I do it, too!), you have probably noticed “HES” accompanied by a number in the home descriptions.
 “HES” stands for “Home Energy Score.”
 Beginning in 2018 in Portland, sellers of single-family homes are required to obtain and disclose a Home Energy Report.

 What information is included in a Home Energy Report?
 This report provides valuable estimates of a home’s energy use and costs and provides cost-effective solutions that improve a home’s efficiency.
 And what is the point of this, you might ask?
 In practical terms, it helps future homeowners to avoid surprises like outrageous heating bills the first winter.
-More broadly, it encourages homeowners to maintain an energy-efficient home—and our collective efforts can have a large positive environmental impact.
+More broadly, it encourages homeowners to maintain an energy-efficient home—and our collective efforts can have a large positive environmental impact click here for more information on how maintain an energy efficient home.

 If you’re buying or selling a home then, it’s important to educate yourself about home energy efficiency.
 However, it’s just as important for homeowners who have every intention to stay put to take steps to improve their home’s efficiency.
 It’s good for the environment—and it puts money back in your pocket in the form of reduced energy usage and lower utility bills!
 Read on for actions you can take to improve your home’s energy efficiency: